jpedro/jpedro.github.io/git-dd.md

 Yo dude!
 ```

-And if you pass an argument:
+If you feel bold, you pass an argument:

 ```bash
 $ git yo alrighty